The Biography in Shakespeare's Sonnets

-The notion of biography in Shakespeare's Sonnets was once popular with influential English Literature professionals.
+The notion of biography in Shakespeare's Sonnets was once popular with influential English Literature academics.
 Most now shy away from the topic.
 It has become fashionable to reject any serious probability that these unusual poems describe relationships with real persons, be they bisexual friend, dark mistress or rival poet.

 However, the indicators of truth within the sonnets remain undimmed.
 Evidence that the poems are substantially fiction is as remote as ever.
 If part or most of the work were found to be reliably biographic, there would be significant payback in areas of historical research, literary analysis and human interest.
 Inquiry continues to be relevant, particularly when there is new information.